jbilcke-hf/clapper/README.md

 @jbilcke-hf is working to add tests, and will also act as the "QA engineer".

+To run all the tests (unit and e2e) please run:

+`npm test`

+This is not instantaneous: playwright may seems to do nothing for a while at first.

 #### Unit tests

-Note: I've just added Vitest, we don't have tests yet.
+Note: I've just added Vitest so we only have like 2 tests for now.

+To run the test without watching, type:
+`npm run test:unit:ci`

+To run the tests with watching, type:
-`npm run test`
+`npm run test:unit:watch`

 #### End-to-end tests

-Note: I've just added Playwright, we don't have tests yet.
+Note: I've just added Playwright, but we don't really have tests yet.

+Please note that due to the app needing to build during 30~60s (depending on the speed of your computer), running those tests may take some time to execute.

+`npm run test:e2e`

+More Playwright commands:
   `npx playwright test`
     Runs the end-to-end tests.